Michael-Kowata/S120-Kowata-The-Person-Class/README.md

 ->new student class that inherits from person class

-->student database that reads from a file (note: will add the database information later on)
+->student database that reads from a file